sanjay7917/Terraform-3-Tier/README.md

-# Terraform-3-Tier
-# Terraform GOD Tier Application
+# Terraform 3 Tier Application

-Services and Tools Used In this 3 Tier Application Project.
+## Services and Tools Used In this 3 Tier Application Project.

 DevOps Tools: